-What if I cannot attend classes because of a health condition or because I care for a high risk relative?
+What if I cannot attend classes because of a health condition?

 Remote delivery may be an option.
-To do this, you will need to call the Academic Advising Center at (814) 871-5471.
+To do this, you will need to email Kathleen Ellwood, director of Academic Advising, at ellwood002@gannon.edu.

 What will happen if there is a COVID-19 outbreak on campus?